Irfan-Karim/Nsfw-Android/README.md

 # NSFW - Not Safe For Work Detector Android

+### This Android Library used Tensor Flow lite model to classify if the provided Image is Safe for work or not.

 ## Import

 ### Add it in your root build.gradle at the end of repositories: